Renu Mandhane: Early life and education

-Early Legal Career
+Early legal career

 Mandhane was a member of the Law Society of Ontario from 2002 until her appointment to the bench in 2020.

 Mandhane completed her articles at a leading full-service law firm in Toronto, Torys LLP, and then practiced criminal law with Diane Oleskiw, now Justice Oleskiw of the Ontario Court of Justice.
 Mandhane was counsel to criminally-accused persons and prisoners before trial and appeal courts, and administrative tribunals.
 She represented women and children as complainants in sexual assault matters.
 Mandhane's notable cases include: